GuildOfWeavers/distaff/README.md

 ### Executing a program
 To execute a program on Distaff VM, you can use `execute()` function.
 The function takes the following parameters:

 * `program: &Program` - the program to be executed.
-A program can be constructed manually by building a program execution graph, or compiled from Distaff assembly (more info [here](#Writing-programs)).
+A program can be constructed manually by building a program execution graph, or compiled from Distaff assembly (see [here](#Writing-programs)).
 * `inputs: &ProgramInputs` - inputs for the program.
-These include public inputs used to initialize the stack, as well as secret inputs consumed during program execution (more info [here](#Program-inputs)).
+These include public inputs used to initialize the stack, as well as secret inputs consumed during program execution (see [here](#Program-inputs)).
 * `num_outputs: usize` - number of items on the stack to be returned as program output.
 Currently, at most 8 outputs can be returned.
 * `options: &ProofOptions` - config parameters for proof generation.
 The default options target 120-bit security level.